Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Charm out-of-equilibrium corrections

-where $\sigma^{\rm in}$ is the inelastic proton-proton cross section and $\left. d\sigma^{Q\bar{Q}}/dy\right\vert_{{y = 0}}$ is the charm-anticharm production cross section per unit of rapidity at mid rapidity computed with perturbative-QCD (pQCD) calculations from FONLL~\cite{Frixione:2001pa}.
+where $\tau_0$ represents the fluid-dynamic initialization time, $\sigma^{\rm in}$ is the inelastic proton-proton cross section and $\left. d\sigma^{Q\bar{Q}}/dp_x dp_y d\eta_p\right\vert_{{\eta_p = 0}}$ is the charm-anticharm production cross section per unit of transverse momentum and rapidity at midrapidity computed with perturbative-QCD (pQCD) calculations from FONLL~\cite{Frixione:2001pa}.
+In the present work, we restrict our analysis to charm quarks produced in the midrapidity region $|\eta_p|<0.5$ and assume the fluid-dynamic description to be invariant under rapidity boost.
 While Eq.~\eqref{eq:nhard_initial} is valid for any system in relativistic heavy-ion collisions, this work focuses on \PbPb\ collisions at \fivenn\ within the 0--10\% centrality class.
-Thus, we consider $\sigma^{\mathrm{in}} = 70~\mathrm{mb}$~\cite{ALICE:2012xs} and adopt the pQCD prediction using CTEQ6.6 Parton Distribution Function (PDF)~\cite{Nadolsky:2008zw}, which yields $\left. d\sigma^{Q\bar{Q}}/dy \right\vert_{y = 0} = 0.463~\mathrm{mb}$.
+Thus, we consider $\sigma^{\mathrm{in}} = 70~\mathrm{mb}$~\cite{ALICE:2012xs} and adopt the pQCD prediction using CTEQ6.6 Parton Distribution Function (PDF)~\cite{Nadolsky:2008zw}, which yields a central value of $\left. d\sigma^{Q\bar{Q}}/d\eta_p \right\vert_{\eta_p = 0} = 0.46~\mathrm{mb}$.
 It was shown in Refs.~\cite{ALICE:2021dhb, ALICE:2023sgl} that the charm production cross section measured in pp collisions at the LHC systematically lies on the upper edge of the FONLL calculations across several center-of-mass energies.
 Similar deviations are expected in \PbPb collisions, implying that the use of the FONLL cross section in the present calculation may lead to an underestimation of the number of produced $c\bar{c}$ pairs.
-The choice of parton distribution functions (PDFs) and their possible nuclear modifications further affect the charm production cross section and, consequently, the initial charm yield.
+The choice of PDF and the possible nuclear modifications further affect the charm production cross section and, consequently, the initial charm yield.
 In the absence of a direct measurement of the charm cross section in \PbPb collisions, however, the FONLL calculation is adopted.
-A systematic study of the charm-quark cross section, possibly employing a Bayesian analysis, is left for future work.
-The density of binary collisions $n_{\rm coll}(r)$ in the transverse plane is computed with the \trento model~\cite{Moreland:2014oya} and depends on the impact parameter of the collision.
-The formation time $\tau_i$ accounts for the pure longitudinal expansion at early times, commonly referred to as \textit{Bjorken flow}~\cite{Bjorken_1983}\footnote{Notice that since we are considering an initial Bjorken flow, the space-time rapidity $\eta$ coincides with the momentum rapidity $y$.
-Therefore, the production cross section will be expressed in the following per unit of momentum rapidity.
-For notational convenience, we will drop in what follows the explicit indication of mid-rapidity.
-Notice, however, that the production cross sections are all calculated at $y = 0$.}.
+We underline that the purpose of this section is to validate our parametrization of the out-of-equilibrium corrections at the initial stage and at the freeze-out.
+For this reason, nuclear effects on the charm production cross section do not need to be included at this stage.
+A more detailed discussion on the cross-section, and a careful consideration of these effects, is reported in Sec.~\ref{sec:comparision_with_data}, together with the comparison with experimental data.